2025 Remodeling Costs in Portland: How Tariffs Will Impact Your Project Budget

 Key Takeaways:

-What Remodeling Materials are Affected by 2025 Tariffs?
+Which Materials are Affected by Tariffs?

 The materials most impacted by tariffs are those imported from China, Canada, and Mexico, which have the highest tariffs placed on their goods, with the following products experiencing the largest price increases: